-In 2004, the Canadian Government's Agriculture and Agri-Food Department created a wonderful tasting wheel to really delve down into the incredible nuances of maple syrup.
+In 2004, the Canadian Government's Agriculture and Agri-Food Department, and the Centre Acer co-created a wonderful tasting wheel to really delve down into the incredible nuances of maple syrup. (please note, the wheel is copyrighted material)

 The larger maple syrup packing houses are working very hard to create a uniform maple syrup taste.
 On the one hand, this makes sense -- you know what you're getting at the supermarket when you stare at all the grades, brands, and bottle types of maple syrup.